Soros, Paulson in Spanish property REITs investments - FT

 George Soros has in recent weeks stepped up his investments in Spain and in European real estate.

-He was last month an investor in the European property unit of U.S. real estate investment fund Kennedy-Wilson Holdings Inc (KW.N), which plans to make acquisitions in Britain, Ireland and Spain.
+He was last month an investor in the European property unit of U.S. real estate investment fund Kennedy-Wilson Holdings Inc , which plans to make acquisitions in Britain, Ireland and Spain.

-He also made headlines in January after buying shares into Spanish building company FCC (FCC.MC) .
+He also made headlines in January after buying shares into Spanish building company FCC.

-(Reporting by Julien Toyer, additional reporting by Jennifer Ablan in New York; Editing by Toby Chopra)